ZamanLantra/git_docs_test/doc/developer_guide.rst

 The ``compute_electric_field`` loop iterates over cells and read data on nodes, accessing them indirectly via a mapping table that gives the explicit connectivity information between cells and nodes.
 Similarly, ``calculate_new_pos_vel`` loop iterates over particles and read data on cells, accessing them indirectly via a mapping between particles and cells.
 The other kind of indirect loop is double-indirect.
-For example ``deposit_charge_on_nodes`` loop iterates over particles and increments data on nodes.
+For example, ``deposit_charge_on_nodes`` loop iterates over particles and increments data on nodes.
 But these nodes are not directly related to particles though one mapping.
-Thus we may need to use two mappings, the first from particles to cells (p2c_map) and the second from cells to nodes (c2n_map).
+Thus, we may need to use two mappings, the first from particles to cells (p2c_map) and the second from cells to nodes (c2n_map).

-Within these above mentioned loop, there is a special loop which will move particles to cells accoring to the particle position, and the further details will be discussed in a later section.
+Within these above mentioned loop, there is a special loop which will move particles to cells according to the particle position, and the further details will be discussed in a later section.

 * Go to the ``OP-PIC/app_fempic`` directory and open the ``fempic.cpp`` file to view the original application.
 * Use the information in the readme file of that directory to code-generate and run the application.